-English is studied through a variety of whole class, group and individual tasks: discussions and debates; play readings and poetry performances; non-fiction and creative writing tasks.
+English is studied through a variety of whole class, group and individual tasks.
+This includes regular discussion and debate, active play readings and poetry performances, as well as exploring non-fiction and creative writing tasks.

 Achievement in English Language and Literature will be graded from 1-9, with 9 being the highest level.